Sample · Decode+

-See how your genetic variants affect pain medications and anesthesia response.
-Your report follows the same structure — personalized to your genetics.
+A real preview of how your genetic variants affect pain medications and anesthesia response — personalized to your genetics.

 Summary Snapshot